shaneholloman/zensical-docs/docs/community/guides/pull-requests.md

   [changelog]: https://github.com/zensical/zensical/releases

 * An accepted commit type is used.
-* The summary line does not contain additional whitespace: preceding, trailing, between type and colon, or double whitespace between the colon and the commit summary.
+* The commit summary does not contain additional whitespace: preceding, trailing, between type and colon, or double whitespace between the colon and the commit summary.
 * The commit summary starts with lowercase and does not end with punctuation (it is not a full sentence).
 * The commit summary must not contain an issue reference.
-The issue reference belongs in the box instead.
+The issue reference belongs in the body instead.

 | Type          | Description                                     |
 | :------------ | :---------------------------------------------- |